ArchiveBox/good-karma-kit/README.md

 ## Info

-As the maintainers of [ArchiveBox](https://archivebox.io), we often see overlap with our homelab-type users and people who generally want to help support good causes with their (often overpowered & underused) servers.

-We figured it might be helpful to collect some of the best containers you can run to help support good causes!
-So here's my first attempt at a "Good Karma Kit", an all-in-one bundle that you can tweak to your liking, depending on what resources you have available and what causes you want to support.
+Have some space computing power and want to donate it to a good cause?
+How about 10+ good causes all at once?

+Here is a collection of containers you can run that all contribute to public-good projects.

+> ✨ 100% more soul warming than mining
+- ♻️ put an under-utilized system to good use
+> 📈 geek out over your CPU/disk/bandwidth stats on the leaderboards

 We've added the 501(c)/non-profit status of each cause below, so you can filter out for-profit ones if you don't want to participate in those (e.g. Storj/IPFS/etc.).